-- 5.24 A Council Member must comply with the restrictions on accepting benefits, and must disclose any permitted benefits over \$250, in accordance with Community Charter requirements. - 5.25 A lawful contribution made to a member who is a candidate for election to a local government does not constitute a benefit.
+5.25 A Council Member must comply with the restrictions on accepting benefits, and must disclose any permitted benefits over \$250, in accordance with Community Charter requirements.

+- 5.26 A benefit provided to a Council Member's Family Member or staff in relation to District Business is deemed to be a benefit to that Council Member. - 5.27 A lawful contribution made to a member who is a candidate for election to a local government does not constitute a benefit.